Are Unpaid Internships Legal In California?

 - There is no requirement that the intern has to be hired at the end of the internship.

-If you are working as an unpaid intern and you believe the employer is violating state or federal law, it’s a good idea to contact an employment law attorney in Orange County as soon as possible.
-Free consultation.
+If you are working as an unpaid intern and you believe the employer is violating state or federal law, it’s a good idea to contact an employment law attorney in Orange County as soon as possible and schedule a free consultation.